Posting new scenarios explained: unladen journeys

 Un unladen journey, that is followed by cabotage or cross-trade operation, will be classified as posting.
 It is therefore the purpose of the unladen operation that matters (loading goods to be delivered in a Member State different than the Member State of establishment) and not the fact, that there is no load (consequently no CMR).

-Un unladen journey, within a Member State or between Member States other than the Member State of establishment, with an aim to load goods to deliver them back home will be exempted from posting.
+Unladen journeys, within a Member State or between Member States other than the Member State of establishment, with an aim to load goods to deliver them back home will be exempted from posting.

-Un unladen journey back to the Member State of establishment will not be classified as posting.
+Unladen journeys back to the Member State of establishment will not be classified as posting.

 Previous Post